kumesha02/kumesha02/README.md

 - **Email:** [kumeshawijesundara2002@gmail.com](mailto:kumeshawijesundara2002@gmail.com)
 - **LinkedIn:** [linkedin.com/in/kumesha02](https://www.linkedin.com/in/kumesha-wijesundara-35786a267/)
 ---

-## ✨ Why This Repository is Special
-This `README.md` file serves as both a personal introduction and a showcase of my skills and interests.
-It dynamically updates on my GitHub profile, making it easy for visitors to learn about me at a glance.

----

-### Preview Your Changes
-To see how this looks live, click the **Preview** button above after saving your changes.
-Customize further based on your preferences!

----

 ### Thank You for Visiting! 🌈
 Let’s work together to create something impactful.
 Drop me a message anytime—I’d love to hear from you! 😊